-- Documents must be in flattened PDF or PDF/a format. - Documents must be clearly titled, with appropriate case number. - Documents must clearly indicate all parties as appropriate. - Proposed orders may be sent to the judge as outlined previously in Proposed Orders. - All pleadings, written motions, and other filings shall be dated and signed as provided by FRCP 11, LCRs 10 and 11, and LCrR 62.5.
+- Documents to be filed with the Clerk must be in flattened PDF or PDF/a format. - Documents must be clearly titled, with appropriate case number. - Documents must clearly indicate all parties as appropriate. - Proposed orders may be sent to the judge as outlined previously in Proposed Orders. - All pleadings, written motions, and other filings shall be dated and signed as provided by FRCP 11, LCRs 10 and 11, and LCrR 62.5.